Edu-Moreira/Estudos-de-Python/README.md

 - 👋 Hi, I’m Eduardo Moreira
 - 👀 I’m interested in Finance, Econometrics Models and Stock Trading
-- 🌱 I’m currently learning R language and SQL to start Data Science soon
+- 🌱 I’m currently learning R and Python language and SQL
 - 📫 How to reach me eduardofis06@gmail.com and @moreira_dudu on Instagram

 <!---